lamgeeker/lamgeeker/README.md

  - 🥀 Learning C# & .net

-- Liking Marvel -- Football -- Gym -- Reading 📚, actuall geek 🐱‍💻🐱‍🏍
+- Liking Marvel -- Football -- Gym -- Reading 📚, actual geek 🐱‍💻🐱‍🏍

  - All About living life at its best.